Motherhood is such an exciting adventure and I am so thankful to be a mama, but sometimes things get tough with toddlers.

 terrible twos terrific twos have arrived in your precious child?

-Do you worry about going out because your toddler may embarrass you with their unannounced tantrum?
+Do you contemplate about going out because your toddler may embarrass you with their unannounced tantrum?

-If so, you have come to the right post!
+If so, you are not alone and have come to the right post!

 One day while we were at a library story time, my son was just in one of those moods.
 He didn’t enjoy the story, dancing, and barely enjoyed the bubbles at the end.